bousbiamouhamedbachir/LTL_CTL_Checker/README.md

-# LTL Model Checker (Python)
+# LTL & CTL Model Checker (Python)

-A simple **Linear Temporal Logic (LTL) model checker** written in Python.
+A simple **Linear Temporal Logic (LTL)** and **Computation Tree Logic (CTL)** model checker written in Python.
-This project allows you to define a **state transition system (graph)** and verify **LTL formulas** interactively from the terminal.
+This project allows you to define a **state transition system (graph)** and verify temporal logic formulas interactively from the terminal.

-The program loads a graph from a JSON file, then lets the user type formulas that are checked against the model until the user quits.
+The program loads a graph from a JSON file and provides an interactive CLI to choose between LTL and CTL verification.

 ---